Jack the Ripper Museum: Museum history

 Andrew Waugh, the museum's architect, described the venture as "salacious, misogynist rubbish" and described himself as having been "duped" into offering a low fee to work on a museum celebrating women in politics in the East End.
 Waugh said he would not have touched the project "with a bargepole" if he had known how it would ultimately be marketed.
 John Biggs, the mayor of Tower Hamlets, said that the council's planning officers had been "misled by the applicant".
 In 2016 the museum's owners were refused retrospective planning permission for its shop front and ordered to change the museum's signage and to remove the roller shutter installed without planning permission in 2015 after protestors smashed a window.
 The Planning Inspectorate considered the shop's frontage to be detrimental to Cable Street, a conservation area.
 By 2017 the museum had lost an appeal to the Secretary of State and failed to comply with the change of signage and removal of the shutter.
 In 2018 the museum redesigned its frontage.

 The museum defended its position, Palmer-Edgecumbe saying that "We did plan to do a museum about social history of women but as the project developed we decided a more interesting angle was from the perspective of the victims of Jack the Ripper."

 Palmer-Edgecumbe had been involved in an exhibition about the serial killer at the Museum of London Docklands in 2008, and was co-director of a "Jack the Ripper Museum (London) Limited" company in 2012.
 He said he had "clearly stated" during planning discussions that the Museum of Women's History would be based "to a large extent" on this Jack the Ripper exhibition, and that the planning document included a number of images from it.

-The building was put up for sale in April 2021 and the museum is expected to close when the building is sold.